Altinity/altinity-dashboard/README.md

 This is a preliminary version of the Altinity Dashboard.
 It is used for viewing and managing Kubernetes-based ClickHouse installations controlled by [clickhouse-operator](https://github.com/altinity/clickhouse-operator).

+### What is this?

+The Altinity Dashboard allows easy deployment and management of ClickHouse in Kubernetes, managed using the Altinity clickhouse-operator.
+Using the dashboard, you can:

+* Deploy clickhouse-operator to your Kubernetes cluster.
+* Upgrade clickhouse-operator.
+* Remove clickhouse-operator.

+* Deploy a ClickHouse Installation from a YAML specification (examples are provided), including the ability to define the cluster layout, storage, users and other operational parameters.
+* Modify existing ClickHouse Installations, even if they were not created by the Dashboard (as long as they are managed by clickhouse-operator).

+* View containers and storage used by ClickHouse Installations, and their status.

 ### How To Use

 * First, make sure you have a valid kubeconfig pointing to the Kubernetes cluster you want to work with.